-The most awesome Stack Overflow question ever posted was deemed unsuitable for the site, so it was not just closed; it was deleted.
+The most awesome Stack Overflow question ever posted was later deemed unsuitable for the site, so it was not just closed; it was deleted.
 It does not exist anymore.
-(See Jeff Atwood: Building Social Software for the Antisocial.)
-The title of the question was: “New programming jargon you coined?” and as you might imagine, it received hundreds of answers.
+The title of the question was: "New programming jargon you coined?" and as you might imagine, it received hundreds of answers.
 Most of the answers would make you laugh; some would make you laugh hard; some would have you in stitches.

-Jeff Atwood saved the top 30 or so of those answers in his blog: Coding Horror - New Programming Jargon (though these are not even the funniest ones,) and it seems like the rest of the answers are lost forever.
+Jeff Atwood saved the top 30 or so of those answers in his blog: Coding Horror - New Programming Jargon, though they are not even the funniest ones.
+As for the rest of the answers, it seems like they are lost forever.

 Or are they?